Creating a Welcome Letter to Board Members in Your New Board Members Packet

 2. Organizational Overview

-Provide a comprehensive overview of the organization, including:
+Provide a comprehensive overview of the organization to help the new member understand its mission, vision, and values, including:

 3. Board Member Roles and Responsibilities

-Clearly outline the roles and responsibilities of board members.
+Clearly outline the roles and responsibilities of a new board member.
 This section should include:

-Code of Conduct: The ethical guidelines and standards of behavior expected from board members.
+• Code of Conduct: The ethical guidelines and standards of behavior expected from your board.

 4. Governance Documents